Favourited 990 times

 We moved to Scotland in 2008 with our herd of 35 Shetland ponies to convert an old steading into our family home.
 I'm glad to say that it's now completed!
 We have 48 acres of land and a small number of farm buildings.
-Our ponies have reduced in number a bit over the intervening years (now 28) and together with our four hens and two dogs; a German Schnauzer dog called Rebus (6years old) and a 17 week old Patterdale x Lakeland Terrier called Loki, this makes up our menagerie.
-Mark is very sport minded and particularly enjoys watching rugby and cricket and playing a regular game of golf.
-I work full time but enjoy walking and getting out in the spectacular countryside we live in during my time off.
-Much of our time is taken up with looking after our Shetland ponies and the farm.
+We stopped breeding ponies ten years ago and our numbers have reduced with time to 18 ponies many of whom are now golden oldies.
+These together with our three hens and two dogs; a German Schnauzer dog called Rebus (6years old) and a young Patterdale x Lakeland Terrier called Loki make up our menagerie.
+Although we live on a farm, we are not farmers and this isn't a business.
+The ponies are purely a very expensive hobby!
+Mark enjoys watching sport of all kinds, reading and watching multiple murder mysteries.
+I work full time and currently in line with lots of people am working from home.
+Much of our time is taken up with looking after our Shetland ponies and the land on which they are kept.
 Although we are fairly remote there are other homes within sight and everyone is very friendly and welcoming.
-We have two bicycles for visitors to use and can pick up from Aberdeen airport or Railway and bus stations.
+We have two bicycles for visitors to use and can pick up from Aberdeen airport or railway and bus stations at Inverurie or Insch.

 Breakfast and lunch is self service - the fridge and cupboards are well stocked.
 Mark usually cooks for all of us in the evening although we are always happy for Workawayers to cook an evening meal or two for us all while they are with us if they'd like to do so.
+Sharing food experiences are one of the best things about Workaway!
 We aren't smokers ourselves and don't allow smoking in the house.
 Workawayers are very welcome to consume their own alcohol while staying with us but we don't supply it ourselves.

-Although we are in a small Glen there's a lot going on here with excellent bands from all over the world playing in the local hall.
+Although we are in a small Glen there's usually a lot going on here with excellent bands from all over the world playing in the local hall.
 The volunteers who've stayed with us have enjoyed attending these and also learning how to do some of the Scottish ceilidh dances!
 There's a local walking group who meet regularly and take their packed lunches and head off into the hills for 3 - 4 hours and this has proved popular with workawayers.
-We also have an excellent 'pop-up' cafe one Saturday per month and they serve the most wonderful cakes!
-September is a good month to visit us as there is a big art exhibition in our local hall which runs for 12 days and is very popular especially the teas!

 Experience with Workaway visitors has proved it's better to set out the house rules in advance, few though they are e.g. we all muck in to do the washing up after meals (although this is limited as we have a dishwasher), general cleaning around the house as required and hoovering.
 We ask that volunteers keep their bedrooms clean and tidy during their stay and clean them when they leave.
+Volunteers working days are usually Monday - Friday with weekends off although we do ask you to be flexible with days worked as sometimes things crop up which may mean a change of days is required.
 Other than that we're fairly laid back.

 Large ensuite bedrooms in a warm comfy steading conversion.

 We are in a very rural scenic Scottish Glen with no public transport available.
 The area is ideal for anyone who likes hill walking or mountain biking as the hills start at the end of our drive.
 If you have a car we are close to the Lecht Ski Slopes which is very popular with skiers and snow boarders in the winter months.
-Although a small community we have a very good local village hall which regularly hosts folk bands and ceilidhs.
 This is a very beautiful part of the Cairngorms National Park and all of our Workaway visitors to date have enjoyed themselves both in the area and getting to know our friends.

 Limited internet access